 - 5. Introduction and Literature Review Relates background of the Capstone Research Project, including a statement of the problem and aims of the Capstone Research Project.
 Reviews existing body of knowledge (literature) or work on the subject. - 6.
-Materials and Methods Expands the same section included in the Capstone Proposal.
-After reading this section, a professional in the student's area of study should clearly understand the methods or methodological models (or theory, where applicable) that he or she would use to replicate the work.
+Materials and Methods Expands the same section included in the Capstone proposal.
+After reading this section, a professional in the student's area of study should clearly understand the methods or methodological models (or theory, where applicable) that they would use to replicate the work.
 Previously published procedures are referenced in the bibliography. - 7.
-Results Presents collected data and outcomes. - 8.
-Discussion Provides conclusions drawn from data and analysis.
+Results Presents collected data and outcomes.

+- 8. Discussion Provides conclusions drawn from data and analysis.
 Accurately discusses the Capstone Research Project's findings such as unexpected results, etc. and relates them to existing knowledge on the topic.
 Addresses limitations of the research/analysis.
 Includes difficulties encountered in the Capstone Research Project and recommendations for further study. - 9.
 Recommendations/Implications Clearly articulated set of discrete policy options with objective pros and cons and an action plan or a presentation of next steps to address the issues identified in the analysis. - 10.
-Bibliography/References-References current literature and pertinent professional studies based on format approved via the Capstone Chair.

-11. Tables

-13. Appendices - One of the appendices should be a reevaluation of identified competencies from the Capstone Proposal.
-Students should refer to the JCPH Degree Requirements Guide for the list of program competencies.
+Bibliography/References-References current literature and pertinent professional studies based on format approved via the Capstone Chair. - 11.
+Tables - 12.
+Figures/Illustrations - 13.
+Appendices One of the appendices should be a reevaluation of identified competencies from the Capstone proposal.
+Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for the list of program competencies.